Conditional Sampling for Max-Stable Processes with a Mixed Moving Maxima Representation: The discretized case

 We note that our model is very close to the model investigated by \cite{wang-stoev-2010}.
 To see this, we calculate that

 Therefore, we get that

 where the random variables $Z_f^{(z)}$, $z \in \Z^d$, $f \in G$, are independently standard Fr\'echet distributed.

 This means, the model \eqref{eq:procdef-discrete} is a max-linear model if $G$ is finite and the support of each $f \in G$ is finite.
 In this special case both the algorithm of conditional sampling of the Poisson point process and the algorithm of \cite{wang-stoev-2010} provide the exact conditional distribution, which is confirmed by computational experiments in case of data from a discretized model \eqref{eq:procdef-discrete}.
-For data from a continuous mixed moving maxima process \eqref{eq:procdef}, both algorithms fail because of model misspecification (cf.\ Section \ref{sec-compare}).
+For data from a continuous M3 process \eqref{eq:procdef}, both algorithms fail because of model misspecification (cf.\ Section \ref{sec-compare}).
 However, both algorithms do not work in exactly the same way.
 According to the algorithm of \citet{wang-stoev-2010}, one samples from each random variable $Z_f^{(z)}$.
 This procedure corresponds to simulating the largest point of $ \Pi \cap (0,\infty) \times \{pz\} \times \{f\}$ for each $z \in \Z$, $f \in G$.
 The point-process-based algorithm includes the simulation of points in $\Pi$ until a terminating condition given in Theorem 4 of \cite{schlather-2002} is met.

 Despite of the different approaches, also technical results provided in this section are related to the ones in \cite{wang-stoev-2010}.
 For example, the occurrence of a scenario $J \subset \Z^d \times G$ (in the notation of Wang/Stoev) corresponds to the event that $\Pi_2$ consists of $|J|$ elements $(pz, \min_{i =1,\ldots,n} \frac{Z(t_i)}{f(t_i-pz)}, f)$ with $(z,f) \in J$.
 By this correspondence, the statements \begin{itemize} \item $|\Pi \cap K_{\bt,\bz}|$ is minimal a.s. \item an occurring hitting scenario $J$ satisfies $|J| = r(\mathcal{J}(A,\bx))$ a.s. (\cite{wang-stoev-2010}) \end{itemize} are equivalent, both claiming that the number of points generating the observation $(\bt,\bz)$ is minimal.
-Hence, although the approaches are different, there are similar observations and results in \cite{wang-stoev-2010} and in this section.
+Hence, in spite of different approaches, there are similar observations and results in \cite{wang-stoev-2010} and in this section.